aanwwya/machine-learning-basics-/README.md

 ML - insurance cost analysis

-this is my first ml practice project where i explore data analysis, feature selection, and preprocessing techniques using an insurance dataset.
+This is my first ml practice project where i explore data analysis, feature selection, and preprocessing techniques using an insurance dataset.
 This project explores how user attributes like age, bmi, smoking status, and region influence insurance charges through exploratory data analysis (EDA) and chi-square based feature selection